 ‘MPTC’ shall mean maximum permanent transmission capacity, the maximum continuous active power which a cross-zonal network element (interconnector) is capable of transmitting, as determined by the Operator TSO(s) (excluding planned and unplanned outages).
 ‘LTCZC’ shall mean Long-Term Cross-Zonal Capacity.
 This is defined in accordance with the IU TSOs proposal of common capacity calculation methodology in accordance with Article 10 of Commission Regulation (EU) 2016/1719.

 Article 3 Interaction with other FCA Regulation deliverables

-This Splitting Rules Methodology considers the split of capacity between the timeframes detailed in the Ireland-United Kingdom TSOs proposal for the regional design of long-term transmission rights as approved by all NRAs of the Ireland-UK CCR on [DATE].
+This Splitting Rules Methodology considers the split of capacity between the timeframes detailed in the Ireland-United Kingdom TSOs proposal for the regional design of long-term transmission rights as approved by all NRAs of the Ireland-UK CCR on 13th October 2017.

-This Splitting Rules Methodology is compatible with the IU TSOs proposal of common capacity calculation methodology for the day-ahead and intraday market timeframe, as approved by the NRAs of the Ireland-UK CCR on [DATE].
+This Splitting Rules Methodology is compatible with the IU TSOs proposal of common capacity calculation methodology for the day-ahead and intraday market timeframe, as approved by the NRAs of the Ireland-UK CCR on 23rd July 2018.
 The Splitting Rules Methodology shall apply to the split of the LTCZC of each Interconnector, as determined by the IU TSOs proposal of common capacity calculation methodology in accordance with Article 10 of Commission Regulation (EU) 2016/1719.

 This Splitting Rules Methodology is compatible with the Harmonised Allocation Rules (“HAR”) for long-term transmission rights, as drafted by all TSOs and amended from time to time.
 The publication, and allocation, of split capacity across timeframes shall be carried out by the Single Allocation Platform in accordance with the processes detailed in the HAR.